Syd Millar: Administrator

-Millar became the president of the Ulster Rugby Union in 1985, and was appointed as one of the representatives of the Irish Rugby Football Union (IRFU) to the IRB Council in 1992.
+Millar became the president of the Ulster Branch of the Irish Rugby Football Union in 1985, and was appointed one of the representatives of the Irish Rugby Football Union (IRFU) to the IRB Council in 1992.
 He became president of the IRFU in 1995, and was also chairman of the British and Irish Lions from 1999 to 2002.

-In 2002 the IRB Chairman Vernon Pugh became seriously ill.
-Millar was appointed as Vice-Chairman of the Board of the IRB on 16 September 2002, replacing New Zealander Rob Fisher.
-He took on the role of interim chairman after the death of Pugh in 2003.
+He was appointed IRB vice-chairman on 16 September 2002, replacing New Zealander Rob Fisher.
+He took on the role of interim chairman after the death of Vernon Pugh in 2003.

 Millar was elected as the IRB chairman in late 2003 to a four-year term commencing in 2004.
 He presided over a governance restructure and new strategic plan for the IRB, and was influential in the continued lobbying for Rugby sevens inclusion in the Summer Olympics.
-He stepped down from his posts at the IRB and the IRFU following the 2007 World Cup, and was succeeded as IRB chairman by Bernard Lapasset.
+He stepped down from his posts at the IRB and the IRFU following the 2007 World Cup and was succeeded as by Bernard Lapasset.

+Personal life and death

+Millar was married and had a daughter Lesley and sons Peter and Johnny.
+He missed the birth of Peter, later an Ulster, Ireland and Barbarians prop, because he was on tour.

+Syd Millar died on 10 December 2023, at the age of 89.